Jelly MDHV

 3. Causation

 The breach of duty, such as texting while driving, must have been the cause of the incident that resulted in the wrongful death.
-The investigation can uncover the evidence needed in order to prove causation.
+The investigation can uncover the evidence needed to prove causation.

 4. Damages